BitSits/Docs/README.md

 Troubleshooting
 ---
 If you have problems getting the game to run.
+You should install [.NET Framework 4.0] and [XNA Framework Redistributable 4.0].
+If you have problems getting the game to run.
 You should install [.NET Framework 3.5 SP1] and [XNA Framework Redistributable 3.1].
+If you have problems getting the game to run.
+You should install [.NET Framework 4.0], [XNA Framework Redistributable 4.0] and [Windows Installer 3.1].

 Credits